 Parabens are a type of synthetic preservative that are commonly used in personal care products and cosmetics to prevent the growth of bacteria and mold.
 They are used in a wide range of products, including shampoos, lotions, deodorants, and makeup.
 They work by preventing the growth of microorganisms that can spoil the product and are inexpensive to produce, which is why they are so widely used.

-The most commonly used parabens are methylparaben, ethylparaben, propylparaben, and butylparaben.
-These chemicals are added to products in small amounts, usually less than 1%, and are generally considered safe by regulatory agencies such as the FDA and the European Union.
+The most commonly used parabens are methylparaben, ethylparaben, propylparaben, and butylparaben. these chemicals are added to products in small amounts, usually less than 1%, and are generally considered safe by regulatory agencies such as the FDA and the European Union.

 The safety of parabens has been the subject of much debate in recent years.
 Some studies have suggested that parabens may be linked to a range of health issues, such as hormonal disruptions and an increased risk of breast cancer.